What are people saying about technology spending in 2021?

 - Building a scalable and secure WFH framework with mobile device management (MDM)– Part of your 2021 plan should include looking at the devices – including personal devices – that remote workers use to get their jobs done.
 Organizations need to reevaluate their BYOD strategy and make smart technology investments that streamline their management’s proliferating devices.
 To improve management, companies need to increase visibility into their endpoints and find ways to gain a holistic view of their complete technology ecosystem.
 Part of the WFH framework also needs to include bumping up cybersecurity tools and processes.
 More remote workers and remote endpoints, plus personal devices and wireless home connections, can put companies at a greater risk of security breaches.
 Securing and controlling these environments is paramount.
 Endpoint management solutions and a zero-trust network environment can save thousands of dollars caused by one security incident.

 Digital transformation is now a necessity

 What may have started as marketing hype has over the past 12 months become a business imperative – digital transformation.
 IT leaders need to continue to tap into cloud technologies to enable business agility and accelerate digital transformation initiatives.
 As companies become less dependent on physical office space, cloud migration and mobile management strategies will become even more critical.
 Companies that can embrace a mobile-first infrastructure and move operations to the cloud without busting the budget will be the most competitive.
 Do you want to improve business agility?
-Or maximize technology investments? brightfin IT asset management best practices can help.
-Email or call us and we’ll help reevaluate infrastructure needs to optimize spend and get ready for a successful 2021.
+Or maximize technology investments? brightfin can help reduce costs and positively impact your bottom line.